-Violent Python book targets programmers of all ages and proficiency levels, and even non-programmers looking to start writing Python.
-Violent Python can even apply to advanced programmers who want to learn to apply to apply their skills in penetration testing.
+Violent Python book targets programmers of all ages and proficiency levels and even non-programmers looking to start writing Python.
+Violent Python can even apply to advanced programmers who want to learn to apply their skills in penetration testing.
 As the title Violent Python might suggest, the book focuses on how to tap the offensive aspects of Python in order to improve the defense.
-It covers ‘recipes’ for penetration testing, network analysis, web analysis and exploitation of wireless devices.
+It covers ‘recipes’ for penetration testing, network analysis, web analysis, and wireless devices exploitation.

 A closer look at the Violent Python book

 Before we look closer at Violent Python, it should be noted that the source code files for the recipes are located on its Syngress homepage.
 However, it is recommended that you write the code right from the top for better learning and retention.
 In any case, if you want the code quickly and easily, you know where to find it.